connxio/docs/docs/Adapters/Inbound Adapters/api.md

-# The ConnXio Api
+# Connxio API

-The ConnXio (CX) Api is reachable through our [Api Management](https://azure.microsoft.com/en-us/services/api-management/?&ef_id=CjwKCAjwwsmLBhACEiwANq-tXF5xcD2EmPBq9wtxn2fHg1vExNIvKK1siM9sKzYFiT56qywH12O1QxoCAykQAvD_BwE:G:s&OCID=AID2200230_SEM_CjwKCAjwwsmLBhACEiwANq-tXF5xcD2EmPBq9wtxn2fHg1vExNIvKK1siM9sKzYFiT56qywH12O1QxoCAykQAvD_BwE:G:s&gclid=CjwKCAjwwsmLBhACEiwANq-tXF5xcD2EmPBq9wtxn2fHg1vExNIvKK1siM9sKzYFiT56qywH12O1QxoCAykQAvD_BwE#overview) (APIM) proxy and gives customers the ability to push messages through the CX pipeline with webhooks as well as use direct transformation endpoints that uses CX's internal logic to [map](/Transformation/Code-Components), [split](/Transformation/Splitting) or [batch](/Transformation/Batching) messages with code components within their own flows.
+The Connxio (CX) Api is reachable through our [Api Management](https://azure.microsoft.com/en-us/services/api-management/?&ef_id=CjwKCAjwwsmLBhACEiwANq-tXF5xcD2EmPBq9wtxn2fHg1vExNIvKK1siM9sKzYFiT56qywH12O1QxoCAykQAvD_BwE:G:s&OCID=AID2200230_SEM_CjwKCAjwwsmLBhACEiwANq-tXF5xcD2EmPBq9wtxn2fHg1vExNIvKK1siM9sKzYFiT56qywH12O1QxoCAykQAvD_BwE:G:s&gclid=CjwKCAjwwsmLBhACEiwANq-tXF5xcD2EmPBq9wtxn2fHg1vExNIvKK1siM9sKzYFiT56qywH12O1QxoCAykQAvD_BwE#overview) (APIM) proxy and gives customers the ability to push messages through the CX pipeline with webhooks as well as use direct transformation endpoints that uses CX's internal logic to [map](/Transformation/Code-Components), [split](/Transformation/Splitting) or [batch](/Transformation/Batching) messages with code components within their own flows.
 This page describes the api including information and resources needed to use it.

 ## Api definition

 The Api definition can be found in the Api swagger here: <https://cmh-prod-api-wa.azurewebsites.net/index.html>.
 This swagger is hosted by the Api url itself but you will not be able to contact the Api on this url.
 To be able to contact the api you need to use the APIM endpoint found here: `https://cmh-messagehub-apim-prod.azure-api.net`.
-Don't mind the "messagehub" name, this is the earlier moniker for ConnXio before we implemented our name-change, in the future we will change the url as well, but the old one will always be operational.
+Don't mind the "messagehub" name, this is the earlier moniker for Connxio before we implemented our name-change, in the future we will change the url as well, but the old one will always be operational.

 This definition is based on established [swagger](https://swagger.io/resources/articles/documenting-apis-with-swagger/) documentation, but we have disabled the test feature for non-communicate employees.
 If you need to test the Api manually please do so through tools like [postman](https://www.postman.com/).